HOW TO WRITE A DYSTOPIAN NOVEL by Madeline Dyer

 Assignment: You’ll revise either your first chapter or the chapter you wrote last week for the assignment, editing it according to feedback given.

 Now that we’ve reached the final week of our course, you’ll be familiar with the conventions of the dystopian genre, how to create engaging characters that drive the plot, and how to maintain tension.
 Week eight is where we’ll have some fun.
-We’ll have writing exercises designed to make us create some whacky worldbuilding and characters (because sometimes adding in a new element like this is what’s needed during revisions!), and there’ll also be the chance to get any questions answered.
+We’ll have writing exercises designed to make us fall back in love with writing (because sometimes enthusiasm can waver when we’ve been working on a project for a long time) and there’ll also be the chance to get any questions answered.

 Assignment: You’ll submit a 5,000 word excerpt to me from the manuscript you’ve been working on, and I’ll be able to give you feedback on a specific area (such as maintaining tension, if that’s something you’re struggling with).